stevenharperja/AI-plays-AI-generated-pong/README.md

     - Train the model in between games

 ### Progress Status
-- A simple agent has been created,
+- A simple agent has been created, (see agent-testing.ipynb)
-- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it to verify that data can be processed.
+- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it to verify that data can be processed. (see pong-data-generator.ipynb and trivial-pong.ipynb)
 - Next steps are to create a better generator network by connecting a convolutional classification network to a diffusion network.